 Treatments for Knee Pain and Injuries

 Knee pain doesn’t have to be something you just live with.
 Our specialist knee doctors offer a range of treatment options.
-They typically begin with minimally-invasive, non-surgical treatments like physical therapy, anti-inflammatory medications, cortisone injections, the use of wearable assistive devices, and platelet-rich-plasma (PRP) therapy.
+They typically begin with non-surgical treatments like physical therapy, anti-inflammatory medications, cortisone injections, the use of wearable assistive devices, and platelet-rich-plasma (PRP) therapy.

 When non-surgical interventions fail to provide relief or resolve symptoms, your orthopedic specialist may recommend surgical procedures such as: